-The Great Wall is higher in altitude than Beijing, therefore it can be much colder.
-Keep that in mind, especially if you plan on camping in China during the winter !
+The Great Wall of China is higher in altitude than Beijing, therefore it can be much colder.
+Keep that in mind, especially if you plan on camping on the Great Wall of China during the winter !
 It might be snowing up there.

 Where to go camping on the Great Wall of China?

-Therefore you need a place where the Great Wall of China is still in an acceptable condition and not too touristic so the authorities don’t bother patrolling.
+Therefore, to go camping on the Great Wall of China, you need a place still in an acceptable condition and not too touristic so the authorities don’t bother patrolling.
 Multiple places near Beijing fit that description such as Gubeikou and Jiankou.
 The guy at the shop suggested us to go to Hebei province, but that is a long journey from Beijing.

 In the end, we chose to go to Jiankou so the rest of the article will focus on this part of the wall.

-The advantage of Jiankou is that it’s the closest spot you can get to from Beijing.
-It’s also known to be one of the most scenic areas of the Wall.
+The advantage of Jiankou is that it’s the closest spot from Beijing.
+It’s also known to be one of the most scenic areas of the Great Wall.

-How to get to the Jiankou part of the Great Wall of China ?
+How to get to the village of Xizhazi, the start of the hike to the Jiankou part of the Great Wall of China ?